chunhho/BDOCode/README.md

   * $getPlayerAtt <username>
   * Gets the total player attendance (all attendable nw's)
   * $getPlayerAtt <username> <integer>
-  * Gets the player attendnace for the previous <integer> nw's
+  * Gets the player attendance for the previous <integer> nw's
 * Query From Google Sheet
   * TODO